swiftlang/swift-source-compat-suite/README.md

 the commit is known to compile against.
 Multiple commits compatible with different versions of Swift can be specified.

+The `platforms` field specifies the platforms that can be used to build the project.
+Linux and Darwin can currently be specified.

 If tests aren't supported, remove the test action entry.

 To add a new Swift Xcode workspace, use the following template: